 Since the RTA does not apply, you do not have the option of going to the Residential Tenancy Dispute Resolution Service (RTDRS) if you need help resolving a problem.
-If you can’t reach a resolution with your landlord, you may wish to consider mediation or making an application to Provincial Court.
+If you can’t reach a resolution with your landlord, you may wish to consider mediation or making an application to Alberta Court of Justice.
 You should get legal advice if you plan to make a court application.

 A list of organizations that provide legal advice are located on our website.